sailja/self_study/JavaStudy/CDAC/CoreJava/README.md

       2. __Protected__ (Scope: visible only to the subclasses/derived classes)
       3. __Default__(package private) (Scope: visible only in the same folder/package)
       4. __Public__ (Scope: visible everywhere)
+* Method local variables cannot have any access specifiers, because as the method local variables should only be accessible in a single method, when we try to add access specifiers to that we're trying to alter the scope of that variable.
+We're trying to expand it's scope beyond that method.
+Thayt's why it's not allowed.
 * The _static_ keyword in _main()_ method defination means that the _main()_ method can be called without creating an object/without instantiation.
 * _void_ is a keyword used for the return type of the function. _main()_ method returns nothing.
 This is different from __C/C++__.
 That's because when running _C/C++_ we're running the code directly on the OS, and it needs a return to know whether the exuction of the program was a success or not.
 But since Java Programs don't run directly on the platform/OS, rather than a VM, it doesn't need to return anything back to the OS.
 * In the signature of the _main()_ method, it needs a string array as an argument to capture the command line arguments.
 In Java String is a class in _java.lang_ package, rather than an array of characters like C/C++.